ForrayGabriel/PROJ631-Arbre-de-decision/README.md

 * csv_reader : open a .csv file and return the data
 * sapp_reader : use the .csv reader to retreive the
+* ID3 : contains the function to calculate and split sets
+* Decision_tree : Tries to make a tree but doesn't work

+_Learning folder :_
+* id3_internet : The file that make a decision tree out of data

+_Predicting folder :_
+* pred : The file that give a prediction